jamesfmackenzie/jamesfmackenzie.github.io/_posts/transferring_files_from_pc_to_st/2016-02-06-use-rs232-serial-cable-and-ghostlink-to-transfer-files-from-pc-to-st.md

 ![](/img/posts/configuring_ghostlink_3.png "Installing Ghostlink")

-Ghostlink appears to quit without doing anything useful - but don't worry, it's now memory resident and ready to talk with your PC.
+Ghostlink appears to quit without doing anything useful - but don't worry, it's now memory resident and ready to talk to your PC.

 ### 8. Prepare files for transfer